Tuition, Fees and Expenses

 Refund of Tuition and Fees

-Students officially withdrawing from all courses or dropping one or more course(s) during the first two weeks of the semester will receive a 100% refund of tuition and fees through the deadlines listed on the Academic Calendar by semester.
+Students officially withdrawing from all courses or dropping one or more course(s) during the first two weeks of the a semester or term are eligible for a 100% refund of tuition and fees through the deadlines listed on the Academic Calendar by semester.

 Federal regulations require a refund calculation for all students receiving Federal Financial Aid.
 The length of time during which a refund must be calculated is up to 60% of the payment period (semester).
-Students withdrawing on or before the 60% point in time, a portion of the Federal Financial Aid awarded to a student must be returned, according to the provisions of the Higher Education Act as amended.
+Students withdrawing on or before the 60% point in time must return a portion of the Federal Financial Aid awarded, according to the provisions of the Higher Education Act as amended.
 The calculation of the return of funds may result in the student owing a balance to the university and/or the Department of Education.

 Student account credits resulting from excess Federal Financial Aid payments, scholarship payments, and loan payments are automatically refunded by the Cashier’s Office; however, there may be certain circumstances where credits on student accounts occur that may not be automatically refunded.
 Reversed charges, over payments, tuition waivers, and other varying factors may lead to a credit balance on a student account.

-For those credits not automatically refunded, students may request disbursement of the credit balance by completing the Refund Request Form.
+For those credits not automatically refunded, students may request disbursement of the credit balance through email to email@example.com.

 Refunds are issued daily to students that are enrolled in Electronic Refunds.
 For students not enrolled in Electronic Refunds, refund checks are issued weekly and are mailed directly from JP Morgan Chase to the student mailing address on record.

-The College Food Service provides all-you-care-to-eat meals with the purchase of the meal plan.
+College Dining provides all-you-care-to-eat meals with the purchase of the meal plan.
 All students living on campus must purchase a meal plan.
 It is recommended that students living off campus also purchase a meal plan.
-More information is available from the residential dining website at http://dining.rice.edu.
+More information is available at http://dining.rice.edu/.